language-transfer/lt-app/CONTRIBUTING.md

 2. `cd lt-app`
 3. `npm install`

+When developing for iOS, you'll also need to install native dependencies by running:

+4. `cd ios && pod install`

 When you're ready to run the app, run:

     npx react-native run-android
+    # or, for ios:
+    npx react-native run-ios

 To build a production-ready release, add on the `--variant=release` flag: